qword-os2/util-qword/README.md

 # util-qword
-The qword version of `util-linux`, that is, a few essential system management utils.
+The Qword2 version of `util-linux`, that is, a few essential system management utils.

 ## Implemented utils